LambdaTest-Learning/winappdriver-desktop-app-automation/RemoteGrid/README.md

 Concurrency can be on any level (e.g. file, module, test suite, test, scenario, etc).
 It is up to the user to decide the level at which they want to split the tests.
 Further information about auto-splitting is available in the [official documentation of HyperExecute on smart auto test splitting](https://www.lambdatest.com/support/docs/deep-dive-into-hyperexecute-yaml#smart-auto-test-splitting)

-The YAML file located in *yaml/winappdriver_hyperexecute_autosplit.xml* fetches the *class names* from *xml/testng_win.xml*.
+The YAML file located in *yaml/winappdriver_hyperexecute_autosplit.xml* fetches the *tests* from *xml/testng_win.xml*.
 Running the *testDiscovery* command on the terminal gives the following output:

 <img width="1253" alt="AutoSplit_Command_Execution" src="https://user-images.githubusercontent.com/1688653/206831096-7b63fd68-b9ce-4ff8-9c0f-0f138ad9d64b.png">